 Two people in a relationship almost always have different expectations about sex, whether it’s how often to have it, when to have it or what specifically to do in bed.
 Part of the problem, says Tessina, is that movies, celebrity journalism and other media bombard us with “highly exaggerated depictions and expectations about beauty, romance and sex.”
 That leads to a distorted view of what marriage and married sex should look like.

 “When people’s expectations for what marriage entails are overblown, they get disappointed and discouraged,” she says.
 “Successfully married couples have a more realistic idea that marriage won’t be ideal, and partnership and mutual love are things you need to work on, to build over a number of years.
-If you are loving and caring of each other, you have a better chance of success in your relationship.”
+If you are loving and caring for each other, you have a better chance of success in your relationship.”

 What couple doesn’t fight about chores, especially when they’re married or living together?
 The key is that you have to compromise without expecting your partner to change completely.
 “Housework needs to get done,” says Tessina.
 “It’s how it gets done that creates the problems.
 You might negotiate about some things, but you won’t be able to change your partner’s basic habits.”
 Different approaches to neatness, organization and dividing up the housework are a common source of arguments, so you’ll have to get creative about how to meet in the middle so that both of you feel comfortable and neither of you feels like you’re doing most of the work.